Global Hadamard form for the Green Function in Schwarzschild space-time: Abstract

 \section{Abstract}

-The retarded Green function of a wave equation on a 4-dimensional curved background space-time is a (generalized) function of two space-time points and diverges when these are connected by a null geodesic.
+The retarded Green function of a wave equation on a 4-dimensional curved background spacetime is a (generalized) function of two spacetime points and diverges when these are connected by a null geodesic.
 The Hadamard form makes explicit the form of this divergence but only when one of the points is in a normal neighbourhood of the other point.
-In this paper we derive a {\it global in time} representation for the retarded Green function for a scalar field in Schwarzschild space-time which makes explicit its {\it complete} singularity structure.
-We interpret this representation as a sum of Hadamard forms, the summation being taken over the number of times the null wavefront has passed through a caustic point.
-Our representation is valid everywhere except in a neighbourhood of caustic points.
-We deal with these points by providing a separate representation for the Green function which makes explicit its (different) singularity structure specifically at caustics.
+In this paper we derive a representation for the retarded Green function for a scalar field in Schwarzschild spacetime which makes explicit its {\it complete} singularity structure beyond the normal neighbourhood.
+We interpret this representation as a sum of Hadamard forms, the summation being taken over the number of times the null wavefront has passed through a caustic point: the sum of Hadamard forms applies to the non-smooth contribution to the full Green function, not only the singular contribution.
+(The term non-smooth applies modulo the causality-generating step functions that must appear in the retarded Green function.)
+The singularity structure is determined using two independent approaches, one based on a Bessel function expansion of the Green function, and another that exploits a link between the Green functions of Schwarzschild spacetime and Pleba{\'n}ski-Hacyan spacetime (the latter approach also yields another representation for the {\it full} Schwarzschild Green function, not just for its non-smooth part).
+Our representation is not valid in a neighbourhood of caustic points.
+We deal with these points by providing a separate representation for the Green function in Schwarzschild spacetime which makes explicit its (different) singularity structure at caustics of this spacetime.